-- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft has the same meaning as in the Stay at Home Directions (Victoria); - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 13) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 30) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions: - (11) cleaned has the same meaning as in the Workplace Directions; - (12) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (13) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (14) confirmed case means a worker or person diagnosed with SARS-CoV-2; - (15) COVID Marshal has the meaning in clause 7(19)(b); - (16) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (17) Department means the Department of Health; - (18) Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (19) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 22) as amended or replaced from time to time;
+- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 21) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 36) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions; - (11) cleaned has the same meaning as in the Workplace Directions; - (12) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (13) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (14) confirmed case means a worker or person diagnosed with SARS-CoV-2 and includes the period of time prior to the diagnosis during which the confirmed case is considered infectious;